pzaino/thecrowler/doc/information_seed_lifecycle.md

    allowed domains, denied domains, required URL schemes, minimum score, maximum candidates per host/domain, and the seed/global candidate limit before any user plugin can run.
+7. Source persistence applies the seed source policy before linking.
+New sources are created only when `create_sources` is `true`; existing sources are linked only when `link_existing_sources` is `true`; and existing source configs are refreshed only when `update_existing_source_config` is `true`.
+Linking uses the unique source/seed pair and is idempotent across reruns.
-7. Custom candidate plugin phases run only after built-in provider discovery, URL normalization/de-duplication, and built-in filters. `candidate_plugins` is both the ordered execution list and the allow-list: when omitted, all registered candidate processors run in registration order; when present, only
+8. Custom candidate plugin phases run only after built-in provider discovery, URL normalization/de-duplication, and built-in filters. `candidate_plugins` is both the ordered execution list and the allow-list: when omitted, all registered candidate processors run in registration order; when present, only